Saturday, May 31, 2014

 -Invert syrup will resist crystallization longer than sucrose syrup.

--If invert syrup begins to solidify, it can be re-liquefied by warming gently.
+-If invert syrup begins to solidify, it can be re-liquefied by warming gently.-Invert syrup will resist crystallization longer than sucrose syrup.

 -Invert syrup creates products that are smoother and less granular than sucrose syrup.